 In Kenya an investigation on the effects of the social - economic determinants of repetition and early school withdrawal at the primary level and their implications for Educational Planning was conducted by John A. Nkinyangi (1977).
 His study revealed that the socioeconomic background of a family influenced the rate of drop out and attendance throughout the educational levels.
 He concluded that because of the interaction between school fees and school attendance on one hand, and performance on the other, it may be that repeaters are more likely to be from families which cannot best provide the necessary tuition, additional books, private coaching and other necessary preparation to ensure selection to a secondary school.

-CHAPTER THREE METHODOLOGY
+CHAPTER THREE

+METHODOLOGY

-3.0 Introduction
+3.0 introduction

-This section entails the approach, population, instruments used to collect the data and data analysis.
+This section entails the methods used to collect the data necessary to answer the research.
+It is divided into:

 3.1 Research design